 Okay.
 Okay….hold up.
-Cindan.
+Selves.
 What the fuck is this “ninja de les vie” nonsense?
 Are you high?
 Did you eat the special brownies at the superbowl party tonight?
 Cuz you’ll be embarrassed in the morning when you wake up and find out you were out here writing your fairytale bullshit again.
 Who the fuck are you trying to impress, sis?
-For fuck’s sake, Cindan….you called yourself a “life ninja!”…in the title!!…IN FUCKING FRENCH!!!
-You might need to go take a nappy nap yourself sis because this shit right here is ridiculous because it’s completely untrue!
+For fuck’s sake….you called yourself a “life ninja!”…in the title!!…IN FUCKING FRENCH!!!
+You might need to go take a nappy nap because this shit right here is ridiculous because it’s completely untrue!
 You know you don’t have shit figured out and you only have more questions each day.
-I can’t let you go back to writing these fairytales.
+I can’t go back to writing these fairytales.
 Who the fuck needs fairytales anymore?
-Fairytales don’t help you float when your drowning and people are drowning in the shallow end now, Cindan.
-You need to stay authentic or your words will be just another weight added to their burden.
-If your friend Amy is feeling any kind of falling short, your little (fictional) epiphanies about how wonderful you are isn’t shining “the Light” for her…it’s giving her bullshit and nothing more..
-When someone is hurting and confused, be hurt and confused with them.
-Don’t pretend you have it all figured out.
-You started this blog with the promise to be vulnerable – brutally so if that’s what it takes.
-This candy coated “life ninja” narrative is a lie and you know it.
-And honestly, if Amy has an eye for continuity, she is going to know it too.
-Drop this french live ninja act and just be yourself, Cindan.
-You’re much more interesting that this weakass shit.
-Snap out of it.
-PS: Don’t say a fucking thing about me being out here writing notes on your letters or we’re going to talk about pics of tattoos…Yeah…don’t have nothin’ to say now, do you?
-I love you, you treacherous betch. ❤ ~Marie
+Fairytales don’t help me float when I’m drowning and people are drowning in the shallow end now.
+I need to stay authentic or my words will be just another weight added to their burden.
+My little (fictional) epiphanies about how wonderful I am aren’t shining “the Light” for myself or anyone else…it’s bullshit and nothing more..
+When someone is hurting and confused, I need to be hurt and confused with them; not pretend you have it all figured out.
+I started this blog with the promise to be vulnerable – brutally so if that’s what it takes.
+This post candy coated in a “life ninja” narrative is a lie and I know it.
+And honestly, if anyone has an eye for continuity, they are going to know it too.
+Drop this french live ninja act and just be real; that’s my goal.
+My reality much more interesting than this weak-ass fiction; just a lot uglier and not as much fun to write.
+Snap out of this, Self!

-I messaged you earlier tonight and didn’t reach you.
-When you get online later, you might notice that I’m no longer there.
 I have, for the Nth time, once again deactivated my social media account.
 I struggle so much with having an online presence.
 Each time I deactivate and I’m made to give a reason for deleting it, I always include the word “ninja.”
 I don’t know how it started but I have this little fantasy that someone at headquarters has seen one of my pleas for help and that each time I deactivate my account and provide my reason, it’s read and admired by a team of computer nerds working the backside of the social media platform.
 “Hey, you guys!
 The crazy ninja chick is quitting again!
 This time she says the ninja zombies are eating her soul and she has to deactivate her account so she can save herself and rescue the others.
 Bwahaha!
 This bitch is so fucked in her head!”
-(There language…not mine.)
+(Their language…not mine.)

 They text me and message me late at night when their children and ask me questions.
-(FYI – Just last week, once of them sent me screenshots of messages she had received from her brother.
-Her brother is that cousin Nasty was telling you about the other night when we chatted…remind me to tell you more about him later.
-I have updates.)
 Anyway…they text me once in a while and tell me the things that are going well and the things that aren’t.
-The love it when I tell them how much I respect them as young mothers and they really seem to trust my instincts and advice on things.
-It’s a role I like – being able to redeem my path of destruction; to have my pain and embarrassment felt in the hard moments transformed into experience and knowledge ; with that experience earned as a result of my very public hot mess meltdowns; with those public meltdowns making me more approachable, I suppose.
+They really seem to appreciate when I tell them how much I respect them as young mothers and they really seem to trust my instincts and advice on things.
+It’s a role I like – being able to redeem my path of destruction; to have my pain and embarrassment felt in the hard moments transformed into experience and knowledge; with that experience earned as a result of my very public hot mess meltdowns; with those public meltdowns making me more approachable, I suppose.

 When they bring me their stories, questions and thoughts and I don’t judge them.
 And it isn’t a matter of reserving my judgement.
 I cannot even see a space within the most destructive of their circumstances and choices to look for something about them that I feel needs to be brought forth and found lacking.
 Because I’ve been these young women and when I hear their stories, I can also hear that they are finding themselves lacking enough already.
 And they usually share a story or two about how others in this world have felt the need to share with these young mothers in one way or the other that they find them lacking.
 They don’t need anyone else to declare their lackings – they really just need someone to remind them of their overcomings.
 And it is so much fun to tell a young mother how much you respect her and point out the reasons why.
 I think it genuinely changes the energy in the world when you can make a mother feel seen and appreciated.
 This is especially true with the young mothers the world has already written off.